 Additionally, the bill defines "utilization management controls" as formal techniques used to monitor prescription drug use and evaluate their medical necessity and efficacy.
-It establishes a streamlined prior authorization process for patients who require oral liquid forms of drugs and ensures that prior authorization is not required for any class of drugs approved for the treatment or prevention of HIV and AIDS.
-The amendments aim to enhance patient care while managing costs and ensuring appropriate access to necessary medications.
+It also establishes a streamlined prior authorization process for patients who require oral liquid forms of drugs and utilize enteral tubes for feeding or medication administration.
+The bill ensures that prior authorization is not required for any class of drugs approved by the FDA for the treatment or prevention of HIV and AIDS, thereby enhancing access to necessary medications for individuals with mental health needs.

 Statutes affected: Introduction: 256B.0625